-These symptoms don’t necessarily indicate an addiction to Xanax – they’re just signs that your body is used to Xanax being in your system.
-Nonetheless, severe withdrawal reactions and adverse consequences come with long term use of Xanax and require medical supervision if and when you decide to get Xanax out of your system.
+IMPORTANT: Severe withdrawal reactions and adverse consequences come with long term use of Xanax and require medical supervision if and when you decide to get Xanax out of your system.

 The main ingredient in Xanax, alprazolam, is known to be habit forming.
 This is why Xanax is not usually prescribed for long periods of time unless there’s not a good alternative available.
 In fact, Xanax dependence can develop after only 1-2 weeks of taking the drug regularly.
 Plus, the longer you take Xanax and the higher the dose, the more likely you are to develop a dependence.

 According to the Clinical Guidelines for Withdrawal Management and Treatment of Drug Dependence, Xanax withdrawal symptoms are unpleasant and can occasionally be dangerous, including:

 The only way to effectively treat Xanax withdrawal safely is to SEEK MEDICAL ADVICE.
 Your prescribing doctor will most likely gradually decrease the dose until you can safely go off the medication.
 Because of the risk of seizure, it’s not safe to simply “wait out” or go cold turkey through Xanax withdrawals.
 Still, be sure that you know what symptoms to expect when, and consult a Xanax withdrawal timeline chart.